itsdivyanshu/IPLWinProbabilityPredictor/README.md

 ## Dataset

-The Dataset we used is of all the matches and all the events happen in all the deliveries happen from 2008-2019 It is easily available at kagle.
+The Dataset we used is of all the matches and all the events happen in all the deliveries happen from 2008-2019 It is easily available at Kaggle.

-We preprocess the data so much and made our dataset from
+I preprocessed the data and made the dataset from
 ![image](https://github.com/modychief/IPl_Match_percent_Predictor/assets/112490642/23853fb9-f6c6-4cde-97e6-d0111c8ef22f)
 ![image](https://github.com/modychief/IPl_Match_percent_Predictor/assets/112490642/62fcd3db-60ea-4bed-ad9e-a9d2956b23f1)